 Indeed, before any methodological approach is put into practice, the necessary legal and institutional provisions have to be established.
 This should cover organisational aspects such as the responsibilities and institutions involved in data collection, processing and publication as well as the different state and non-state actors to be involved in the monitoring exercise.
-The EPA legal framework could usefully refer to appropriate institutions and the actors to be involved in the monitoring and the actors to be involved in the monitoring and the actors to be involved in the monitoring process (at the national, regional and ACP-EU level).
+The EPA legal framework could usefully refer to appropriate institutions and the actors to be involved in the monitoring process (at the national, regional and ACP-EU level).